amacal/jynd/README.md

 * white characters between tokens are not accepted
 * property name character escaping is not accepted
-* numeric are deserialized currently only as positive integers
+* numeric are deserialized currently only as Int32
 * deserialized object should be consumed before deserializing next one
 * only object a a root